-Well, Golang doesn’t have support for try/catch, for sure.
-But, it also has its own unique approach to error handling, that no other language has adopted before.
-It does have a nice and easy-to-understand ‘errors’ package that helps you to deal with error objects, and to handle or create your own error object.
-For special exception errors, it uses its own unique ‘recover’ mechanism to handle them, which you might need to be using while dealing with sensitive situations like database connectivity, calculating complex mathematical operations that might end up with a divide by zero error, or test exception case in writing unit testing in Golang etc. You can also generate such a situation yourself with ‘panic’ as well.
-We will see them one by one briefly.
+Well, Golang definitely doesn’t have support for try/catch.
+However, it also has its own unique approach to error handling that no other language has adopted before.
+It does have a nice and easy-to-understand ‘errors’ package that helps you to deal with error objects, and to handle or create your error object.
+For special exception errors, it uses its own unique ‘recover’ mechanism to handle them, which you might need to be using while dealing with sensitive situations like database connectivity, calculating complex mathematical operations that might end up with a divide by zero error, or test exception case in writing unit testing in Golang etc. You can also generate a situation of ‘panic’.
+We will briefly see them one by one.

 Error Handling In Method Call:

-First, let’s start with how we would know and handle if one of our method invocations has generated some kind of error or not.
-In Golang, this approach is somewhat different from other programming languages.
+First, let’s consider how we would know and handle whether one of our method invocations generated an error.
+In Golang, this approach is somewhat different from that of other programming languages.
 You will know why later in this article.

 Let’s see a simple Golang code example snippet that will make it easier to understand better: